openware/baseapp/README.md

   --build-arg BUILD_DOMAIN="example.com"
   -f Dockerfile-obfuscator .
 ```
-where `BUILD_EXPIRE` is a Unix Timestamp of the build expiration date in seconds,
-​            `BUILD_DOMAIN` is the domain which you'd like to use during the deployment
+You can find all the available build args in the `available Docker build args` section

 The resulting image would be accessible by the `baseapp:obfuscated` tag.

-## Working on Enterprise version
+## Working with Enterprise version

 1. Link the Enterprise containers